“We travel, some of us forever, to seek other places, other lives, other souls.” – Anais Nin

-Slow moving gardeners carefully maintain the place and greet the visitor with a smile and a greeting: “Sawadi-kap” (if the gardener is a male) or “Sawadi-ka” (if the gardener is a female) – meaning “hello”.
+Slow moving gardeners carefully maintain the place and greet the visitor with a smile and a greeting: “Sawadi-kap” (coming from a male) or “Sawadi-ka” (coming from a female) – meaning “hello”.

-My cottage has a room with an office desk, kitchen, washroom and veranda.
-Internet, cable TV and air con included – so I am not completely disconnected from civilization.
+My cottage has one room with a large bed and office desk, a separate kitchen and a veranda.
+Internet and cable TV and are included – so I am not completely disconnected from civilization.

 To explore the island or to buy food you need to rent a motorbike or a car.
 The West coast of Koh Chang with its beautiful beaches is the most developed part of the island: resorts, restaurants, shops and nightlife entertainment.

 Mornings in the island can be very hot (temperatures can reach 40 degrees Celsius), but the heat doesn’t stop me for jogging 5 km on the main island road.